Svedrin/misc/README.md

 ## Prerequisites: ##

+*       apt-get install libvirt-bin libguestfs-tools debootstrap virtinst python-xmltodict

 *   You're using libvirt to run VMs.

-*   apt-get install libvirt-bin libguestfs-tools debootstrap virtinst python-xmltodict
+(Actually, that's not strictly necessary, only if you want to autostart the VMs or auto-pacemakerize them.)

 *   If you're intending to use a Ceph pool to store your images, the pool needs to be configured as a libvirt storage pool (*and* it needs to be running).